jphaugla/Redisearch-Digital-Banking/README.md

   * getByZipLastname.sh -  get customers by zipcode and lastname.
   * getReturns.sh - get returned transactions count by reason code
   * getTags.sh - get all tags on an account
+  * getTaggedAccountTransactions.sh - find transactions for an account with a particular tag
   * getTransaction.sh - get one transaction by its transaction ID
   * getTransactionStatus.sh - see count of transactions by account status of PENDING, AUTHORIZED, SETTLED
   * saveAccount.sh - save a sample account